tahoemph/blog-software/content/post/software-concurrency-walking-api-python2.md

 +++

-In the previous [post](/post/software-concurrency-walking-api-js) in this series we motivated our study, build a toy server to run against, and showed how we might walk our paginated API in pre-ES6 JavaScript.
+In the previous [post](/post/software-concurrency-walking-api-js) in this series we motivated our study, built a toy server to run against, and showed how we might walk our paginated API in pre-ES6 JavaScript.
 I didn't like the lack of separation of concerns when building that code.
 In this post I am going to show what I like about sovling the same problem in Python 2.
 We can do better then